ryan-mcclue/musings/tower-of-knowledge.md

 # Phone
-Procedure Call Standard for the Arm Architecture (AAPCS).
+EABI is new ARM ABI
 Part of ABI for ARM (also part of ABI is debugging, dynamic linking semantics etc.)
 From this we can garner say, not to put more than 4 word sized arguments to function as this will require stack, consuming more time and space
 Furthermore, alignment restrictions mean that passing a double word has to be even-odd register pair, so ordering of parameters important
-So, call standard important for ordering and number of parameters?
-TODO: registers here

-TODO: distinction between architecture ABI and OS abi
+Procedure Call Standard for the Arm Architecture (AAPCS).
+AAPCS:
+r0-r3, rest stack
+s0-s7
+stack 4-byte aligned, if on function call, 8-byte aligned

+AAPCS64:
+x0-x7 (w0-w7 for 32-bit), rest stack
+v0-v7
+stack 16-byte aligned

 more instructions required for unaligned memory accesses?
 (most modern x64 arm will not crash on an unaligned access?)